A new platform for documentation and tutorials is launching soon.

 If you wish to use VirtualBox on Windows, you must ensure that Hyper-V is not enabled on Windows.
-You can turn off the feature by running this Powershell command:
+You can turn off the feature with the following Powershell command for Windows 10.

 Disable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-All

-You can also disable it by going through the Windows system settings:
+You can also disable Hyper-V in the Windows system settings.

 - Right click on the Windows button and select ‘Apps and Features’.